If you’re committed to building your credit and paying off debt, you have options.

 - Length of offer.
 Low APR offers are only for a certain amount of time, then the APR is reverted to a higher rate.
 Compare if that reverted rate is lower than what you pay already to make the transfer worth it.

 Comparison of Balance Transfer Credit Cards

-Will I actually get approved for a balance transfer card with bad credit?
+Will I be approved for a balance transfer card with bad credit?

 Will getting another card mean a lower credit score?

-You can build good credit with just one credit card if you make consistent purchases, and pay your bill on time.
-However, opening another credit card could improve your credit utilization rate, which may have a positive effect on your score.
+You can build credit with just one credit card if you make consistent purchases, and on-time payments.
+Opening another credit card could improve your credit utilization ratio, which may have a positive effect on your score.

 A balance transfer can help with that.
 Here’s an example:

-- You have a $500 balance on your current card.
-This card has a $1,000 credit limit.
-Right now, your credit utilization rate is 50%.
+- You have a $1000 balance on your current card.
+This card has a $2,000 credit limit.
+Your credit utilization rate is 50%.

 With that 25% credit utilization rate, you’ll get a slight increase to your credit score.

 About 15% of your credit score is determined by the age of your credit.
 That means that a credit card you’ve had since college actually looks good on your credit.
 Opening a new card can lower the average age of your credit.